OBJECTIVE OF BULLSHIT: The object of the game is to get rid of all your cards as fast as you can, and before all the other players.

 Bidding begins from the dealer's left and proceeds clockwise.

-leads but cannot lead a spade (trump) for the first trick.
+Playing: The player at dealer's left leads but cannot lead a spade (trump) for the first trick.
 The play moves clockwise.
 You must follow (match) the suit led.
 If you cannot follow suit, play any card.
 You do not have to play a trump unless it is the led suit.
 The highest card of the led suit wins the trick unless a spade trumps the trick.
 If more than one trump is played in a trick, the highest trump wins.
 If spades are not the led suit, a spade can be played only if the player has no cards in the led suit.
 A spade cannot be led until a spade has 'trumped' an earlier trick of a different suit or when only spades are left in the hand.
 The winner of a trick leads to the next trick.

 Cards in a trick should be piled together in a stack visible to all players.
 Each pile should have some separation so tricks can be counted during and after play.
 This simplifies score keeping.
 If a player does not follow suit while holding unplayed cards of that suit, that partnership cannot score any points even if they make their contract.